openfaas/openfaas.github.io/_posts/2023-09-18-confluent-kafka.md

 ---
 title: "Trigger your functions from Kafka with Confluent Cloud"
-description: "Confluent's hosted Kafka service is a quick and cost effective to trigger your functions by events."
+description: "Confluent's hosted Kafka service is a quick and cost effective way to trigger your functions by events."
 date: 2023-09-18
 categories:
 - functions